 - Start on your milk pudding just as the rice finishes cooking.
 The milk and cornstarch mixture doesn't really take much time to thicken.
 Put it on the heat as soon as the rice has cooked.

-The best rice to use for this recipe is Egyptian rice.
+The best rice to use for this recipe is Calrose rice.
 It's a starchy medium to short-grain rice and is what my family always uses for this pudding.
-You can also use Calrose or Arborio rice.
-The point is that you want a starchy medium to short-grain rice that won't get soft and mushy, because the best part about this rice pudding is that the rice actually maintains its texture.
+You can also use Arborio rice.
+The point is that you want a starchy medium to short-grain rice that won't get soft and mushy because the best part about this rice pudding is that the rice actually maintains its texture.
 As I mentioned, I also like to cook my rice separately instead of in the milk in order to make sure it maintains its texture.

 So you end up with a thick, creamy milk base and slightly chewy rice that pair together perfectly.